Your Contract

 PARO, individual residents, and the hospitals all have an interest in certain information related to duty schedules that may not be immediately apparent from the centralized hospital call schedule prepared for or used by hospital locating.

-Individuals responsible for preparing the call schedule on behalf of the hospital, including the Chief or Senior Resident where the hospital has delegated such responsibility to him or her, will forward the following information to PARO pursuant to this provision.
+Individuals responsible for preparing the call schedule on behalf of the hospital, including the Chief or Senior Resident where the hospital has delegated such responsibility to them, will forward the following information to PARO pursuant to this provision.

 • hospital name